Shamir-j/chatapplicationbackend/README.md

 <li> User are required to sign up.
 Due to the minimal version of the application. account verification has been left oiptional no need for a verified account</li>
 <li> Ones the user log in a token is made vailable to them to allow them to be able to interact with the server.</li>
 <li> Only logged in accounts will be allowed to chat on the server</li>
-<li> The server logs all activity of the user on the database in the table called Logs and also using morgan thrid party service to logg user acctivities.</li>
+<li> The server logs all activity of the user on the database in the table called systemLogs and also using morgan thrid party service to logg user acctivities.</li>
 <li> Seesion loggs of the user start and endtime are also saved in the db.
 In the table called User_Session.
 When a user logs in a termstamp is recorded as logged in when they log out the seesion of the user ends and the record is updated in the databse</li>
 <li> User can only exist in one room at a time before selecting another</li>
 <li> Message of user/customer are saved in the table schema called Messages, Users accounts are stored in the databse as Users</li>